The Kaplan Institute continues to develop the area of Digital Humanities at Northwestern! In 2017-2018, we are:

 This workshop is a year-long collaborative learning experience dedicated to theoretical discussions, hands-on tool learning, guest faculty speakers, and course conceptualization.
 At the end of the workshop, each participant will have completed the design of a course syllabus.

 Digital Humanities Research Grant

-The Digital Humanities Research Grant is intended to enable PhD students in the humanities to access specialized humanities-based training in digital modes, methods, and tools.
-Awards up to $2,500 will be granted for training in digital technologies (e.g., text encoding and analysis, data visualization, programming and coding languages, games and gaming, multimodal narrative and platforms, etc.) and to attend conferences/workshops with a strong digital humanities component that directly support dissertation research.
+The Graduate School's Digital Humanities Research Grant is intended to enable PhD students in the humanities to access specialized humanities-based training in digital modes, methods, and tools.
+Awards up to $2,500 are granted for training in digital technologies (e.g., text encoding and analysis, data visualization, programming and coding languages, games and gaming, multimodal narrative and platforms, etc.) and to attend conferences/workshops with a strong digital humanities component that directly support dissertation research.